mautic/user-documentation/docs/contacts/manage_contacts.rst

 Mautic returns the Contact ID, the device ID, and a legacy session ID which is the same as the device ID.
 Mautic stores these values in the browser's local storage - if applicable - and it's written to the site's domain as a first party cookie - not used for tracking.```

 The next time the tracking script sends a request to Mautic, it uses the device ID from the browser's local storage to identify the tracked Contact.
-If that can't be found, Mautic defaults to the cookies stored on it's own domain, using third party cookies to identify the Contact.
+If Mautic can't find it, it uses the cookies stored on it's own domain, using third party cookies to identify the Contact.

 Mobile monitoring
 =================

 The essence of monitoring what happens in an App is similar to monitoring what happens on a website.
 Mautic contains the building blocks needed for native - or pseudo-native - and HTML5-wrapper based Apps, regardless of platform.

-In short, use named screen views - for example, main_screen - in your App as your page_url field in the tracker, and the Contact's Email as the unique identifier, see next section for detailed instructions.
+In short, use named screen views - for example, ``main_screen`` - in your App as your page_url field in the tracker, and the Contact's Email as the unique identifier, see next section for detailed instructions.

 Steps in Mautic
 ---------------